mikelawrence/WiFi-Gate-Control-Board/README.md

 ## Design

+Intended to replace a US Automatic Patriot Board, this board can directly drive a single gate actuator in both directions.
+Multiple generic inputs are provided on board to make connection to existing standard gate functionality (open, close, pushbutton...) easy.
+By providing a WiFi connection to a MQTT server this board can be controlled via standard home automation software (Home Assistant).

 Board size is 5.50" X 6.25".
 This board is smaller than the standard size of a US Automatic Patriot Board but matches existing spacer locations.

+### Input Power

+There are two identical power supplies.
+U1 powers most of the board via 3.3V.
+U1 power source is either main power (J12) or the USB connector (J1) so the microprocessor can be programmed on the bench without main power.
+All LEDs on the board are powered by a separate power supply (U21) which can be turned off by the microprocessor.

+### Inputs

+There are 12 identical physical inputs on this board.
+Each input can support Normally Open, Normally Closed, and 10k Monitored Normally Open inputs.
+A Normally Open input is a dry contact that is open when inactive and closed (shorted) when active.
+A Normally Closed input is the opposite; closed (shorted) when inactive and open when active.
+A 10k Monitored input is a Normally Open dry contact with a 8k to 10k resistor across the contacts and is normally used for safety inputs.
+The resistor allows the connections to the contact to be monitored while inactive.
+The most current efficient input is the Normally Open input which requires no additional current when inactive.
+The 10k Monitored input requires an additional 49μA and the Normally Closed input requires a 59μA per input while inactive.

+Each input is actually a pair of connections: input and ground (negative terminal of battery).
+This means the ground side is the same (connected) on all inputs and external wiring must take this into account.
+The 12 inputs are described below...

 | Terminal | Name  | Conn  | Description                            |
 | :---:    | :---: | :---: | :---                                   |